relascope/chordola/README.md

 Prerequisites
 -------------
-    apt install qtbase5-dev qt5-qmake make libjack-jackd2-dev libfftw3-dev -y
+    apt install cmake make libjack-jackd2-dev libfftw3-dev -y

 Build
 -----

-The easiest way is to use Qt Creator and load ./console/console.pro

-The fastest way is

     cd console
-    qmake .
+    cmake .
     make

 Usage
 =====
-Start the Jack Audio Engine, e.g. with QjackCtl
+Start the Jack Audio Engine

     ./chord-recogniser

-Open the Graph in QjackCtl, where you will see a jack client named "Chord Recognizer DOJOY".
-Connect somethink to the input port.
+chord-recogniser connects at startup to:
+* every readable system client (system capture)
+* everything that has a connection to system playback

+So, any microphone or guitar will be connected as well as a media player which is currently playing.

+The connections will be periodically reestablished.

 DOYJOY!

 # Roadmap - DOJOY

-- auto-connect to System::capture
 - more backends
 - MIDI output so that you kind of have a chord (maybe arp) which you can connect to your DAW or a synthesiser
 - mobile app